EdwardCodeTriber/Marketplace-app/server/README.md

-# Recipe App API
+# market App API

-This is a RESTful API for managing recipes built using Node.js, Express, and MongoDB.
+This is a RESTful API for managing products built using Node.js, Express, and MongoDB.

 ## Features